BSc in Psychology – Panteion University, GR

 Angelakis, I., & Austin, J. L. (2015b).
 Aversive events as positive reinforcers: An investigation of avoidance and safety signals in humans.
 The Psychological Record, 65, 627-635. http://dx.doi.org/10.1007/s40732-015-0133-4

 Angelakis, I., & Mellon, R. C. (2013).
 Psychotic and obsessive-compulsive behavior in the community: Common features with a personal history of social punishment.
 In A. Tsamparli & K. Kounenou (Eds.).
 Subjects of Community and Clinical Psychology (pp. 137-151).
 Athens: Papazisis Publishing.

 Angelakis, I. (2012).
 Obsessive-Compulsive Disorder: An experimental analysis of its relation to punishment, negative reinforcement and safety signals.
 Panteion University. http://dx.doi.org/10.12681/eadd/29849

 Mellon, R. C., & Angelakis, I. (2010).
 Perfectionism and compulsiveness in relation to career indecisiveness: Empirical analysis and implications for counseling.
 Review of Counseling – Guidance, 90-91, 181-193.

 Editorial Board, Journal of Psychopathology & Behavioral Assessment

-Reviewer, Psychological Assessment, Assessment, Behavior Therapy, Cognitive Therapy & Research, Journal of Clinical Psychology, International Journal for Nursing Studies, Journal of Applied Behavior Analysis, European Journal of Behavior Analysis
+Reviewer, Psychological Assessment, Assessment, Behavior Therapy, Journal of Affective Disorders, Cognitive Therapy & Research, Journal of Clinical Psychology, International Journal for Nursing Studies, Journal of Applied Behavior Analysis, European Journal of Behavior Analysis

 - The investigation of suicidality (e.g., thoughts, attempts) and self-harm in obsessive compulsive and related disorders, and depression; the link between the use of coercive methods of behavioural control and suicidality.